dear chum

 My father told me anecdotes about the most famous softball pitcher of all time, Eddie Feigner, he whose electric pitch was deemed to be faster than any professional baseball player’s fastball.
 Feigner created the barnstorming team, the King and his Court, four players who challenged all other softball nine-player teams in some 4000 games over decades of performances.
 Eddie, the lynch-pin of the quartet, struck out good batters pitching not just from the mound but also from second base and at times, on his knees.
 Watching videos such as this one even now I marvel at Feigner’s incredible gifts.
 What I knew in my dad’s era, from pictures – or maybe even newsreels – of Feigner was that his delivery was round-house, a full 360 degree, windmill motion.
 From watching my father pitch for Air Force teams like the one he played for in Trenton, Ontario, I knew his delivery was more of a three-quarter wind-up wherein, it seemed to me, he kind of reverse cork-screwed his body into a contortion and then, unwinding, pitched starting from a momentarily paused point high above his head, not in the full circle style that Eddie used.

-Struck, I assume, by dad’s belittling of my baseball compared to his softball and having seen his weird delivery style, I must have attempted to one-up him by ridiculing his pitching form.
+Struck, I assume, by dad’s belittling of my baseball compared to his softball and having seen his, to me, weird delivery style, I must have attempted to one-up him by ridiculing his pitching form.
 If he tried to defend himself verbally from my rhetoric, I don’t remember; what I will never forget was his demonstrative retort to my jibes.
 Living in London, early in my high school years, he came home from work, selling insurance, one day, years after he played his last game of baseball, carrying a brand new softball.
 Nonchalantly, he invited me to put on my then-prized ‘trapper’ or catcher’s baseball mitt and come out to the backyard.
-He told me to stand near the back wall of our house and he paced off some distance he didn’t share with me.
+He told me to stand near the back wall of our house in Dundas Street and he paced off some distance he didn’t share with me.
 He turned and asked if I thought I could catch a ball from him if he threw it as if he were pitching.
 I scoffed, probably laughed and said, of course.
 There followed that self-coiled wind-up, the still-point at the top, then his pendulum-like release and I don’t remember even seeing the ball that smacked into my glove faster and harder and with more spin than any projectile I had ever seen.
 My hand burned instantly, my eyes watered from the sting.
 My father walked into the house, not even glancing at me, not saying a word; we never spoke about it.
 I got to feel my father from his baseball prime.

 Dad’s other major sport was track, specifically the quarter mile or 440-yard race.
 While most tracks, until very recently were built as quarter-mile ovals, the contemporary version is the 400-metre sprint.
 I don’t know what my father’s performance times were in the event; however, I do know that for most of my years with him, I was acutely aware of the lithe and defined musculature of his quads and calf muscles, wrought, I assume from his years of training and racing.
 The tracks on which he ran were cinder and he trained, for some reason, on a primarily horse-racing dirt track, half-mile in distance, at the Norfolk County fairgrounds in the south end of Simcoe.
 This is the grandstand portion of the track likely from the 1940s or 1950s: